lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

   ..- attr(*, "names")= chr [1:43] "6" "20" "106" "109" ...
 ```

-### Conduct and interpret the three diagnostic tests to determine if PCA is appropriate as an analysis (KMO, Bartlett's, determinant)
+### Conduct and interpret the three diagnostic tests to determine if PAF is appropriate as an analysis (KMO, Bartlett's, determinant)

 #### KMO